Robust Market Interventions: Main result

-This powerful result forms the core of our strategy to recover and use structure about the oligopoly demand in a way that is robust to noise.
-To facilitate the illustration, we make a stronger assumption on $\bm{D}$.
-The assumption is that the largest eigenvalue of $\bm{D}$ is sufficiently well-separated from all other eigenvalues by a ``gap'' much larger than $b(n)$.
-In that case, the Davis--Kahan Theorem has an even stronger implication: we can use $\widehat{\bm{D}}$ to recover a normalized eigenvector $\widehat{\bm{u}}^1$ that is almost perfectly positively correlated to the corresponding eigenvector $\bm{u}^1$.
-This stronger ``gap" condition holds in \Cref{E:Aggregate Structure} when $\gamma=0.3$ since the gap between the two largest eigenvalues is roughly $50$ and $b(n)$ is roughly $17$; see also \Cref{fig:Matrix_sampling_1_gamma_0.3} as an illustration of the similarity between the true $\bm{u}^1$ (in panel B) and the estimated $\widehat{\bm{u}}^1$ (panel D).
+To facilitate the illustration, we assume that the largest eigenvalue of $\underline{\bm{D}}$ is sufficiently well-separated from all other eigenvalues by a ``gap'' much larger than $\Vert \bm{E} \Vert$.
+Under this condition, the Davis--Kahan theorem yields an even stronger implication: we can use $\underline{\widehat{\bm{D}}}$ to recover a normalized eigenvector $\widehat{\bm{u}}^1$ that correlates almost perfectly with the corresponding eigenvector $\bm{u}^1$ of $\underline{\bm{D}}$.
+This property is, for example, satisfied by the block model of demand in \Cref{sec:illustration3}.